 Just a short walk from Jordan station, Eaton HK homes the beautiful (and Michelin-starred!)
 Yat Tung Heen restaurant

-Whether it’s casual Japanese cuisine at Tiger Room, romantic evenings at our favourite French restaurants in Hong Kong or a dose of street food to feel that snack hunger, we love food in all shapes and all sizes.
+Whether it’s casual cuisine at Confusion Plant Based Kitchen, romantic evenings at our favourite French restaurants in Hong Kong or a dose of street food to feed that snack hunger, we love food in all shapes and all sizes.
 And recently, we got our chopsticks into Yat Tung Heen inside the Eaton Hotel.
 The place looks a-mazing and we’re so happy that the food delivers too!

 Fine dining at its finest courtesy of Yat Tung Heen

 As a Brit, fine dining Chinese was hard to come by in the UK.
 You’d often find a menu corrupted by our needs for something sweet and sour (sigh), but coming to Hong Kong and having the opportunity to eat authentic Michelin-starred Chinese food has had me doing cartwheels.
 It may not be good ol’ fashioned Cornish fish n’ chips, but: new country new me!

 Set off one of the main roads in Jordan, the restaurant is tucked below ground level at the impressive Eaton Hotel.
 Before the chopsticks even reach the mouth at Yat Tung Heen, you’re greeted by the designs of internationally-renowned interiors firm AvroKo.
 The ambience is very reminiscent of Shanghai in the 1920s: dimly lit, mysterious and luxurious, and this atmosphere certainly takes the dining experience to a whole new level.